UCSC-CSE-114A/fall21/index.md

 Course announcements and discussions happen on the [CSE114A Zulip Stream](https://ucsc-cse.zulipchat.com/#narrow/stream/297685-CSE114A-discussion).
 Contact course staff if you need an invitation.
-All assignments managed through will be through GitHub Classroom.
+All assignments will be managed through GitHub Classroom and submitted to Gradescope.
 You can find assignment links in [Canvas](https://canvas.ucsc.edu/courses/47306).

 <h2>This week</h2>